Creating a budget for your monthly expenses is an essential step toward financial stability.

 Next, list your variable expenses, such as groceries, utilities, and entertainment.

-Remember to include periodic expenses, such as quarterly taxes or annual memberships.
+Remember to include periodic costs, such as quarterly taxes or annual memberships.

 Add up all of your expenses to determine your total monthly costs.